 - external: External functions are part of the contract interface, which means they can be called from other contracts and via transactions.
 An external function f cannot be called internally (i.e. f() does not work, but this.f() works).
-External functions are sometimes more efficient when they receive large arrays of data, because the data is not copied from calldata to memory. - public: Public functions are part of the contract interface and can be either called internally or via messages.
+External functions are sometimes more efficient when they receive large arrays of data. - public: Public functions are part of the contract interface and can be either called internally or via messages.
 For public state variables, an automatic getter function (see below) is generated. - internal: Those functions and state variables can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using this. - private: Private functions and state variables are only visible for the contract they are defined in and not in derived contracts.